statsig-io/statsigstatus/incident_report.md

-#### 2/24/2022, 42 minutes
+#### 2/24/2022, 11:10hrs PT

-Mitigated/Fixed
+Status: Mitigated/Fixed
+Duration: 00:42

-11:10 Elevated rates of console and API errors related to a caching change
+11:10 Elevated rates of console and API errors

+11:45 We are aware of elevated errors related to a caching change

 11:52 Resolved.
-All services functioning normally.
+All services functioning normally

 ---

 #### 2/16/2022, 12:20hrs PT

-Mitigated/Fixed
+Status: Mitigated/Fixed
+Duration: 02:05

 13:01
 We are aware of slow response times on our API pods.
 We believe we have identified the underlying issue and are actively working on mitigating it.